vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

     The **Marketplace** blade will open to display the available services matching your search criteria.

     > **Note**: Marketplace services provided by private contributors may include a cost that is not covered by a Microsoft Azure Pass or other Microsoft Azure free credit offerings.
-You will be using Microsoft provided resources during the labs in this course.
+You will be using Microsoft provided resources during this lab.

 1. On the **Marketplace** blade, click the **IoT Hub** search result.